Where was the Netflix’s series Dark filmed?

 Winden Town Hall

-This building appears clearly on the third season of Dark since part of the story relates to how the coal industry wanted to block the construction of the proposed nuclear power plant back in the 1950s.
+This building appears clearly in the third season of Dark since part of the story relates to how the coal industry wanted to block the proposed nuclear power plant’s construction iplant’s950s.
 It’s there that we see the mayor being threatened at gunpoint before signing the permission for the power plant.

-But, in real life, the Winden town hall is a school called Dreilinden-Gymnasium.
+But, in real life, the Winden town hall is a Dreilinden-Gymnasium school.
 It can be found really close to the abandoned bridge that appears prominently in the first episodes of Dark.
-This school was opened to teachers and students back in 1939, and the Soviet and Allied Forces used it after the end of the Second World War.
+This school was opened to teachers and students in 1939, and the Soviet and Allied Forces used it after the end of the Second World War.
 Today, this school is known as an example of a welcoming culture in Germany.

 Winden Public Library

-When the Claudia Tiedemann from 1987 travels to the future of 2020, she struggles to understand what did just happen.
-One of the places that she visits research about the future and the past is the Winden Public Library.
+When Claudia Tiedemann from 1987 travels to the future of 2020, she struggles to understand what just happened.
+One of the places that she visits to research the future and the past is the Winden Public Library.

-Known in German as Stadtbücherei Winden, this is a subtle Dark location that we knew we wanted to visit.
-Still, it took us a while to realize that this is the library from the University of Applied Sciences for Finances in Königs Wusterhausen, a city next to Berlin.
+Known in German as Stadtbücherei Winden, this is a subtle Dark location we knew we wanted to visit.
+Still, it took us a while to realize that this is the library of the University of Applied Sciences for Finances in Königs Wusterhausen, a city next to Berlin.

 Visiting this location is quite simple since the University Library is not that far away from the S-Bahn station in Königs Wusterhausen.
-It was the starting point of a bike ride that took us from the library to the Winden roads and, finally, ended in the 1921 street.
-If you want to visit these locations, take a look at the map at the end of this article since they are quite far away from each other.
+It was the starting point of a bike ride that took us from the library to the Winden roads and ended in 1921 Street.
+If you want to visit these locations, look at the map at the end of this article since they are far apart.

 All Roads Lead to Winden

 In almost every episode, there is a scene where somebody is driving around empty streets in the middle of a forest.
-Sometimes you can see some curves over the horizon, sometimes you just see rain and asphalt.
-It seems to us like this is the road that connects Winden to the Nuclear Power Plant, and we manage to find this Dark location.
+Sometimes, you can see curves over the horizon; sometimes, rain and asphalt.
+It seems like this road connects Winden to the Nuclear Power Plant, and we found this Dark location.

 It was quite unusual for us to cycle in a familiar place that we only saw on tv.
 It was a warm summer day, and everything looked similar to what we picture in our own head but, at the same time, completely different.
 The bus stop wasn’t there, but we could clearly see where it used to stand.
 There were driving cones on the ground, and the usual Winden rain wasn’t anywhere to be seen, but it was a location from Dark.